Thailand Trip Planner

-Entire diversity of Thailand can be covered in minimum 2 weeks to a month.
-Bangkok, Phuket and Pattaya rules the itinerary charts.
-Spiritual temples, exotic islands, Thai massages, spas, night markets, water sports - Thailand has everything to leave you spell bound by it's natural beauty and numerous adventure activities.
-Custom your fun-thrilled Thailand trip plans with following piece of information on various things to do, modes of transportation and events.
+The entire diversity of Thailand can be covered in a minimum 2 weeks to a month.
+Bangkok, Phuket, Krabi, and Pattaya rules the itinerary charts.
+Spiritual temples, exotic islands, Thai massages, spas, night markets, water sports - Thailand has everything to leave you spellbound by its natural beauty and numerous adventure activities.
+Custom your fun-thrilled Thailand trip plans with the following piece of information on various things to do, modes of transportation and events.

 A regular and only rail service links Singapore and Bangkok via Kuala Lumpur and Butterworth in Malaysia.
 This service leaves daily and also connects with major southern Thai towns.
 The State Railway of Thailand and Malaysian Railway meet at Butterworth, 93kilometres (58miles) south of the Thai-Malaysian border, a transfer point to Penang or Kuala Lumpur.